fieldtrip/website/faq/should_I_rereference_prior_to_or_after_ica_for_artifact_removal.md

 The vectors Xre_i are linearly dependent since sum_i^(N-1) Xre_i = 0.
 By rereferencing to the average reference, the rank of the data is reduced by one and therefore, only N-2 independent components could be derived.
 There is a trick, however, that allows one to obtain N-1 components even for the rereferenced data: Adding a row of zeros to the original (i.e. non-rereferenced) data does neither change its rank nor does this effectively add artifactual information.
 What does change, however, is the fact that rereferencing to the new average (i.e., including the line of zeros) will not reduce the rank of the data by one.

 ICA is often used as a means for artifact removal.
 In this case, certain independent components are removed and the remaining ones are projected back to the original electrode space.
-One could now pose the question, whether the independent components one obtains from the ICA differ depending on whether the input data was rerefeenced or not.
+One could now pose the question, whether the independent components one obtains from the ICA differ depending on whether the input data was rereferenced or not.
 It turns out that due to the nature of ICA-algorithms, the ICs obtained in the two cases will in general be very similar but not identical.
 It is safe to assume that obvious artifactual (and other meaningful) components will be detected and can thus be removed (or kept) in both cases.
 Therefore, rereferencing to the average reference after ICA for artefact removal will lead to very similar result as compared to not rereferencing before the ICA.

 In the following, an illustration of the above, theoretical explanation is provided.
 First, we have computed the correlation between independent components obtained from rereferenced and non-rereferenced data (Fig 1).